elastic/elastic-transport-js/README.md

 ### Node.js support

-NOTE: The minimum supported version of Node.js is `v16`.
+NOTE: The minimum supported version of Node.js is `v18`.

-The client versioning follows the Elastc Stack versioning, this means that major, minor, and patch releases are done following a precise schedule that often does not coincide with the [Node.js release](https://nodejs.org/en/about/releases/) times.
+The client versioning follows the Elastic Stack versioning, this means that major, minor, and patch releases are done following a precise schedule that often does not coincide with the [Node.js release](https://nodejs.org/en/about/releases/) times.